monoditrium/Github-repo-search/README.md

 generate the token and make sure to enable access to public repositories

-This is a token github uses to authenticate requests for the github REST API you need to have a github account to do this only do this if the token in the code has expired
+This is a token github uses to authenticate requests for the github REST API.

+you need to have a github account to do this.

+only do this if the token in the code has expired.

 Edit the program by pasting your token there.